lexfeathers/lexfeathers.ca/projects/revertices.md

 video_link: https://www.youtube.com/watch?v=PkCjzetDvd4
 work_type: Music, Sound Design
 ---

 > Revertices is a 2D sidescrolling action combat game where you must choose a lone survivor!
 However, the chosen must fight the corrupted remains of their two beloved friends.
 You will witness different facets of the story, gameplay, and character relationships in each route.
 >
 > <cite><a href="https://revertices.com/">- revertices.com</a></cite>

-I've had the pleasure of scoring the game while also handling sound design and implementation via FMOD.
+I've had the pleasure of scoring the game while also handling sound design and implementation via FMOD and C# in Unity.

 Check out the trailer below: